 Taxi Application – New applicant or renewal – $44

 Are only done at the Clerk of Court.
 Information regarding driving history must be directed to DMV, 252-243-4072.

 Trespassing Agreement Form

-Download and fill out the form by clicking here.
+Download and complete the Trespassing Agreement Form.
 Must be notarized.
 One form and sign for each property.

 This is a free service that can be done at the main police station at 120 N. Goldsboro St. Bike owners age 17 and under must have a parent or guardian present when they get their bike registered.
 Bring your bike to the police department front desk and the office personnel will assist you.

 The Citizens Police Academy provides insight into the reality of policing and problems in the community that require our joint efforts to solve.
 The Academy is designed to give citizens a broader knowledge, and a clearer understanding of how the Wilson Police Department operates, the duties of police officers, and what you as citizens can do to make our community a better and safer place in which to live.

 Through this class, citizens are exposed to all phases of police work, its functions, and expectations.
 Qualified instructors conduct 2 hour classroom sessions once a week for a total of 9 weeks.
 There are normally 2 or 3 Saturday sessions which are “hands on” practicals.
 Participants are afforded the opportunity to ask questions, participate in class demonstrations and ride along with police officers.
 Thus, forming a viable partnership between the Police Department and the community.